fattard/fflang/README.md

 ### Functions

 - Parameters are passed by value.
 - All functions must return a value.
-A `Void` type will be introduced in future versions for functions without return values.
+A `Void` type might be introduced in future versions for functions without return values.
 - To explicit discard a value, use the **discard statement** by doing `_ = someFunction(...)`.
 - Recursion is allowed.